Picolab/fully-sharded-database/krl/README.md

 `html` is even more general purpose, and we need to figure out where it goes.
 This was borrowed (copied) from another repo and augmented.

 todo: figure out where it belongs

+`layout` is also general purpose, but maybe shouldn't be needed if the UI were to automatically layout new picos

+todo: decide where it belongs